Effect of total dose proton irradiation on the performance of Kinetic Inductance Detectors for far-Infrared space observatory

-The detectors for PRIMA consist of Kietic Inductance Detectors, KIDs, which are superconducting resonators whose resonant frequencies depend on the density of Cooper pairs and quasiparticles\cite{PDay_2003}.
+The detectors for PRIMA consist of Kinetic Inductance Detectors, KIDs, which are superconducting resonators whose resonant frequencies depend on the density of Cooper pairs and quasiparticles\cite{PDay_2003}.
 When incoming radiation with a frequency higher than the gap frequency of KID material (90~GHz for aluminum (Al)) is absorbed in the sensitive part of the detector, it breaks Cooper pairs and increases the quasiparticle density, causing a measurable shift in the resonator frequency ($f_r$) and changing the Quality factor ($Q$) of the resonator.
 This frequency shift is then read out using homodyne detection.
 The sensitivity of state-of-the-art KID reaches a Noise Equivalent Power (NEP) of $\sim 10^{-20}$~W/$\sqrt{\rm Hz}~$\cite{Baselmans_2022, PDay2024}.
 With its frequency-domain multiplexing (FDM) capability, allowing scaling to large array sizes, KID is one of the most attractive detector technologies for space missions in the wavelength from millimeter-waves to far infrared.
 If selected, the PRIMA satellite will be operated at the Lagrange point L2.
 In space, cosmic ray particles hits\cite{Planck_2011} could damage detectors by ionization or knocked-on of atoms in the detector materials through elastic/inelastic scattering (e.g. Coulomb elastic scattering and nuclear elastic/inelastic scattering).

 The radiation sensing material in the PRIMA KIDs is a thin aluminum film, where radiation absorption creates quasiparticle excitations, modifying the resonance frequency and Q factor.
 These quasiparticles have a lifetime $\tau_{qp}^*$.
 The KID NEP can be obtained using \cite{janssen_equivalence_2014} :

 with the dark phase responsivity